 NGC 1023 is a Elliptical/Spiral Galaxy in the Perseus constellation.
 NGC 1023 is situated north of the celestial equator and, as such, it is more easily visible from the northern hemisphere.

 The following table lists the magnitude of NGC 1023 in different bands of the electomagnetic spectrum (when available), from the B band (445nm wavelength, corresponding to the Blue color), to the V band ( 551nm wavelength, corresponding to Green/Yellow color), to the J, H, K bands (corresponding to 1220nm, 1630nm, 2190nm wavelengths respectively, which are colors not visible to the human eye).

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1023.

 Apparent size of NGC 1023The following table reports NGC 1023 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1023 is a visual representation of it.

 The image below is a photograph of NGC 1023 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1023 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1023 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1023 - Elliptical/Spiral Galaxy in Perseus is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1023 - Elliptical/Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.